FreerGit/delta-neutral/README.md

 Simple UI to detect basis trades and oppurtunities to collect funding.

+## WATCH OUT
+Since people have been forking/starring/using repository:
+USE ARE YOUR OWN RISK, CAN BE BUGS, NOT FINANCIAL ADVISE ETC ETC. NO SUCH THING AS RISK FREE, DYOR.

 ## How to build and run

 Either run with docker or locally: